 Stopping or Pausing Google from Saving Your Online Activity

 While removing Google searches can be a good thing for protection.
 It does nothing going forward from that point for your internet privacy.
 Your history on Google will be reset, and they will just start recording again.

 If you don’t halt this, you will be looking to erase Google history again in the future.

 Google won’t let users disable the saving of activity permanently, but it is possible to pause it.

 Here are the steps you need to follow after removing Google searches results in the previous sections.

 - Click on ‘Activity Controls’

 There is a list of activities or products you can select to stop tracking.
-Location history being a prime example.
+Location history is a prime example.